\"Writing.Com

 Ask & Answer

-For my last Action/Adventure newsletter "Tools, I got the following replies:
+For my last Action/Adventure newsletter "ToolsOpen in new Window., I got the following replies:

-Elfin Dragon-finally published wrote: Oh man, did I ever love the 1980's MacGyver!
+Elfin Dragon-finally published Author Icon wrote: Oh man, did I ever love the 1980's MacGyver!
 He could make a bomb out of chewing gum, duct tape and baling wire! *Rolling* Perhaps that's why my character, though a shape-shifter, often seems to forget she can shape-shift.
 She'd rather use other means to solve a problem than brute force.

 That is a great idea!
 As you see, it made a perfect newsletter. *Bigsmile*